Salman-41/infinity-scroll/README.md

 ## Credits

-- Project created by [Your Name].
+- Project created by Salman.
 - Inspired by the [Unsplash API](https://unsplash.com/developers) and [Unsplash](https://unsplash.com).

-## License

-This project is open-source and available under the [MIT License](LICENSE.md).

 ## Contact

-For any questions or inquiries, feel free to contact [Your Email Address].
+For any questions or inquiries, feel free to contact salman.yz@outlook.com.